Alpha Group (Belarus): Requirements

 According to Colonel Oleg Chernyshev, 80% of its potential recruits are experienced personnel from other Belarusian law enforcement agencies while others are trained athletes.
 Other potential recruits come from the ranks of the Belarusian SSO.
 The operator's average age, after being recruited, is usually at 27 years.
 According to Belarus Today, most AG operators do not mention to their immediate families that they are serving in the unit, but they are made aware that they're with the KGB.

 A recruit is placed through interviews and lie detector tests in order to remove anyone who is motivated to join AG for financial or vanity reasons.

 Women are not allowed to serve in the unit.

 Training

 Once in training, AG recruits study laws and regulations regarding the activities of the KGB before they are trained in weapons and tactics.
 These are taught by experienced AG operators who are in the unit for at least five years.
 Any recruit who fails the tests are allowed to retake it.
 AG recruits are awarded dark blue berets once they pass.

-AG trains with the FSB's CSN, URNA, Cobra with German and Italy counter-terrorism units.
+AG trains with the FSB's CSN, URNA, Cobra and various German and Italian counter-terrorism units.